Configuration Files

 kill a command replacing the default job interruption (platform dependant, SIGKILL on unix).
 For example kill = ["kill", "-s", "INT"]

-ignored_lines regular expressions for lines to ignores
+ignored_lines regular expressions for lines to ignore

 extraneous_args if false, the action is run "as is" from bacon.toml, eg: no --all-features or --features inclusion true